Zip Codes: a Key to Better Understanding and Targeting Your Customers

 - Compare your existing customers to those passing by your store.

 You already have the data on your existing customers, and if you’re using a customer relationship management (CRM) solution, you can analyze their home zip codes and buying behaviors.
-Using a tool like SAP Digital Consumer Insight, you can compare them to consumers who are passing by but not buying from you.
+Use a foot traffic tool to compare your customers to consumers who are passing by but not buying from you.
 Your marketing is obviously working for your current customers, and you have captured their zip codes already.
 Comparing your dominant customer zip code base to zip codes of passing consumers who you aren’t converting to customers can give you insight into how you might change your messaging to attract them.
 How do they differ from your strongest customer base?
 Do they live in areas where they are less or more likely to have children?
 Is the median income of their zip code drastically different than your existing customers?

-How do you find out the zip codes of consumers passing by your retail location?
-SAP Digital Consumer Insight provides the top ten home zip codes of the mobile users passing by a location, which can be powerful data for anyone marketing a brick-and-mortar location.
-Of course, that data is no use if you don’t know what to do with it, and one thing that worries me is that big business does know what to do with it.
+Of course, data is no use if you don’t know what to do with it, and one thing that worries me is that big business does know what to do with it.
 Small business must catch up if it is to compete.

 There is no doubt that the amount of data out there can be overwhelming, especially for smaller organizations that have more to do than there are hours in the day.
 The thing is, you don’t need to be overwhelmed by ALL of the data; you just need the key data to help you better understand and reach your customer with the right message.